Why Breathing Matters in Lifting

 Exhaling at the Wrong Time

-Exhaling during the hard part of a heavy lift releases your brace and puts your spine at risk.
+Exhaling during the hard part of a heavy lift releases your brace and reduces trunk stability and can make it harder to hold position under load.
 For heavy work, hold until past the sticking point.

 How to Practice Proper Bracing